 Grandstand tickets do NOT include admission to the Fair.
 Fair admission must be purchased separately.

-During the Fair, the only animals allowed on grounds are those that align with the ADA's service animal classification for animals specifically trained to do work or perform tasks for people with disabilities.
-Animals whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA and are therefore not allowed on grounds during the Fair.
+The only animals allowed on grounds and in buildings are those that align with the ADA's service animal classification for animals specifically trained to do work or perform tasks for people with disabilities.
+Animals whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA and are therefore not allowed on grounds or in buildings.

 What can I bring through the gate – like outside food, coolers or water bottles?

 Outside food and sealed bottles of water are allowed on the grounds during the Fair.
 If perishables or medication need to stay cool, small soft sided coolers are permissible.

 Does the Fair have private areas for nursing mothers?

 There are two Baby Diaper Changing/Nursing Stations on the Fairgrounds, located in the Animal Learning Center and the Walnut Center.
 Both locations provide parents and their children with a safe, comfortable and private atmosphere.
 Rocking chairs and an area for diaper changing are also provided.
 Diaper changing and family restrooms are also available at the Heritage Village restroom facility adjacent to the Susan Knapp Amphitheater and the restrooms behind Ye Old Mill.